Hola!

-I’m an award-winning literary translator based in Melbourne, Aus.
+I am an award-winning literary translator based in Melbourne, Australia.

 I translate mainly prose (fiction and non-fiction) from Spanish to English.

-I have seven published book-length translations to date, some of which have won prizes; and I’ve translated quite a few short stories, essays and the odd poem in literary journals and anthologies.
+I have eight published book-length translations to date, some of which have won prizes; and I’ve translated quite a few short stories, essays and the odd poem in literary journals and anthologies.

-If you’re looking for a translator (entire works, samples in Spanish …), or someone to do a reader’s report on a work in Spanish that you are considering for publication, please get in touch.
+If you’re looking for a translator (of entire works, chapters, samples, essays, etc. from Spanish …), or someone to do a reader’s report on a work in Spanish that you are considering for publication, please get in touch.

-I’m also an interviewer, moderator, comentator/lecturer and academic researcher (Spanish literatures and cultures).
+I am also an interviewer, moderator, commentator/lecturer and academic researcher (Spanish literatures and cultures).

 Languages: I’m fluent in English and Spanish, and have varying levels of fluency in Czech, French, German, Catalan, and Italian.